Summer in Prague

 This course considers how the experience of travel and expatriation informs the creative process and creative identity of fiction writers ranging from Henry James and Edith Wharton, to Ernest Hemingway and James Baldwin, up to and including contemporary writers such as Jamaica Kincaid and David Sedaris.
 Through reading and responding to writer's journals, notebooks & letters, fiction, memoir, autobiography and creative non-fiction, and author interviews, students have the opportunity to explore their own experience as a writer abroad, to see their work in the context of other writer's works, and to examine the personal and social contexts for creativity.

 Dreams and Fiction Writing (55-4203PR)

 This course helps writers relate the rich, various, and powerful world of dreams to the needs and delights of imaginative prose fiction.
 Students keep journals of their dreams, read and write dream stories, and study how dreams relate to their fiction writing.
 Students also research how dreams have influenced work of well-known writers.
-This is a Fiction Writing Department Specialty Writing course.
+This is a Fiction Writing program Specialty Writing course.

 Fiction Writing: Advanced (55-4106PR)

 Workshop uses Story Workshop® approach to develop facets of writing short fiction and novels.
 Students intensively explore new fictional possibilities as well as have the option of continuing to develop strong writing material from previous classes.
 Workshop may have an emphasis on point of view and/or rewriting.